sourcefuse/loopback4-authentication/docs/README.md

 ## Quick Starter

 For a quick starter guide, you can refer to our [loopback 4 starter](https://github.com/sourcefuse/loopback4-starter) application which utilizes all of the above auth strategies from the extension in a simple multi-tenant application.
-Refer to the auth module [there](https://github.com/sourcefuse/loopback4-starter/tree/master/src/modules/auth) for specific details on authentication.
+Refer to the auth module [there](https://github.com/sourcefuse/loopback4-starter/tree/master/src/modules/auth) for specific details on authentication mechanism.

 ## Detailed Usage